-- Crews have completed the task of removing an aging bridge expansion joint from the northbound and southbound lanes of I-5 and the on- and off-ramps for US 101 in Olympia.
+- Crews have successfully removed an aging bridge expansion joint from both directions of I-5 and the on- and off-ramps for US 101 in Olympia.
 All lanes have been restriped to their original configurations.

 - See the Olympic Region Weekly Construction and Traffic Update report for current impacts to traffic.